openwdl/wdl/modules/SPEC.md

 #### Local Path Dependencies

 A dependency with a **`path`** key points to a local filesystem directory.
 Local path dependencies take no version selector; the module is used as-is from the local path.
+The target directory must be a module root: it must contain its own `module.json` and satisfies all module validation rules independently.
+A `path` dependency does not extend the consuming module's boundary; it names a separate module, exactly as a `git` dependency does.

 ```json
 {